Swiss8191/Peak-Stamina/README.md

 "minecraft:fishing_rod;USE;3.0"
 ```

-> A tag-based list is also available using the same format, with a tag ID instead of an item ID.
+> A tag based list is also available using the same format, with a tag ID instead of an item ID.
 Specific item entries always take priority over tag entries.

 ----------